EchterAlsFake/PHUB/docs/source/features/search.rst

 Searching
 =========

-You can easily perform a research on Pornhub with :meth:`phub.Client.search`.
+You can easily perform a research on Pornhub with :meth:`.Client.search`.

 .. code-block:: python